 You should complete the Network Account Request Form (that you should have received from the College Orderly Room when you cleared in) as soon as possible and hand it in to the CIS help desk located in the Girouard bldg, Rm 222A.
 Your network account is used for e-mail correspondence throughout the college.
 Unlike many other military units, your e-mail account does not provide you with access to the DWAN.
 You can arrange to migrate your DWAN account to RMC at the same help desk.
 As most offices within the college do not have DWAN drops, accessing your DWAN account will probably mean finding a DWAN terminal whose location is most convenient for you.

-Note: You may access your RMCC mail account from outside RMCC.
+Note: You may access your RMC mail account from outside RMC.

 For coverage and connection details, see the CIS website.